-The Team Leader and their Student Services team continue as a daily point of contact for parents and students as necessary.
-Mrs Street, the School Nurse, is able to give advice on any medical issues, draw up Care Plans and advise on how to support students with longer-term conditions.
+The Year Team Leader and their Student Services team continue as a daily point of contact for parents and students as necessary.

 CAREERS EDUCATION, INFORMATION, ADVICE and GUIDANCE

 Careers education at KS4 is delivered through the Insight Curriculum.
 During the Careers module students have the opportunity to identify their skills and qualities, write a CV, prepare for interviews and engage with local employers.
 Additionally, students explore different pathways available post-16 and receive valuable presentations from the SCTP (Sussex County Training Provider) regarding apprenticeships and Bath University who support students' understanding of routes into Higher Education.